kesleyribeiro/Hash-Game-iOS/README.md

 # Hash-Game-iOS

-Hash Game or 'Jogo da Velha' version mobile in Swift 3 Versão mobile do famoso Jogo da Velha (Hash Game em inglês), criado no iOS 10, Swift 3, Core Data, Animation view, buttons and labels.
+Hash Game or 'Jogo da Velha' mobile version in Swift 3

+Mobile version of the famous Hash Game (Jogo da Velha in portuguese), created in iOS 10, Swift 3, UserDefaults, Animation view, buttons and labels.
-O Tabuleiro e as peças são randômicos, a cada novo jogo elas mudam.
-Veja o vídeo e entenda um pouco mais como ficou o jogo: https://youtu.be/kLNy2QILl6w
+The Game is random, a new game and new parts and tray.
+See the video to understand the game: https://youtu.be/kLNy2QILl6w